 To help you find another way see:

-The kerbside collection is carried out on the same day every week including on public holidays.
+The kerbside collection is carried out on the same day every week.
 Check which day yours is picked up by entering your address on the Collection Days page (If you have a contract with a private rubbish collector you need to check the day it goes out and whether it will be picked up on public holidays with that company.)

 Disclaimers and Copyright